OSH Answers Fact Sheets

 Legionella grows easily in the water, especially if algae and scale are present.
 Legionella can be dispersed with aerosolized drift or with the evaporate, but it may enter the air-conditioning system if there is a break between its ducts and those of the cooling tower or evaporative condenser.

-Legionella has been found in hot water tanks, hot water propelled from shower heads and faucets and in whirlpool spas.
+Legionella has also been found in hot water tanks, hot water from showers and faucets, whirlpool spas, hot tubs, public spas, and humidifiers.
 It is not known whether Legionella enters a building's water from municipal feeder systems or adjacent contaminated cooling towers.
-The use of hot water with production of aerosols allows Legionella, if present in the water, to get into the lungs.

 Who is more likely to get Legionnaires' disease?

 Legionnaires' disease usually strikes middle-aged people, although cases have been reported in all age groups.
 The disease frequently occurs in people whose resistance to infection has been reduced, but apparently healthy people may also develop the disease.
 People suffering from cancer or chronic kidney diseases are among those less able to fight infections.
-Chronic diseases, such as diabetes and alcoholism, also seem to increase vulnerability to Legionnaires' disease.
-Cigarette smokers are more likely to contract Legionnaires' disease, perhaps because smokers are generally more likely than nonsmokers to develop respiratory tract infections.
+Chronic diseases, such as Chronic Obstructive Pulmonary Disease (COPD), diabetes and alcoholism, also seem to increase vulnerability to Legionnaires' disease.
+Cigarette smokers are also more likely to contract Legionnaires' disease.

 What occupations are at risk for Legionnaires' disease?